plone/plone.intelligenttext/plone/intelligenttext/README.txt

     >>> convertWebIntelligentPlainTextToHtml(orig)
     'A test <a href="&#0109;ailto&#0058;test&#0064;test.com">test&#0064;test.com</a> of mailto'

+Some basic fallback would be nice:

+    >>> convertWebIntelligentPlainTextToHtml(None)
+    ''

 Text, links and email addressed can be split over multiple lines.

     >>> orig = """A test